Personal number plates search

 How to transfer a cherished number plate?

-Cherished number plates exist in two states – on a certificate of entitlement (showing you as the legal owner), or on a vehicle.
-You can transfer a cherished plate from a vehicle to a certificate, or vice versa, with a DVLA fee of £80 payable to make a registration ‘transferable’.
+A cherished plate can be transferred from a vehicle to a certificate, or vice versa.
+A DVLA fee of £80 is payable to make a cherished registration ‘transferable’.

-If you remove a registration from a vehicle to a certificate or another vehicle, the vehicle will receive another registration mark to take it’s place.
-This will typically be the original registration from before it was given a cherished number, or a random reg of suitable age for the vehicle.
+When a cherished registration is moved from a vehicle to a certificate or to another vehicle, another registration mark to take its place.
+This can be a random registration of suitable age for the vehicle.
 More commonly, it is the vehicles original registration prior to the cherished number plate being issued.

 What are the Rules for Purchasing Cherished Number Plates?

-Cherished-plate customers are subject to one main rule: They cannot use a number plate to make a vehicle appear newer than it really is.
+Cherished number plates are subject to one main rule: A cherished number cannot be used to make a vehicle appear newer than it really is.